amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       In the BF16 config, the default is True, while for others, the default is False.
    *  **WeightsOnly**: (Boolean) If True, only quantize weights of the model.
 The default is False.
-   *  **AlignEltwiseQuantType**: (Boolean) If True, quantize weights of the node with the activation quant type if node type in [Mul, Add, Sub, Div, Min, Max] when quant_format is VitisQuantFormat.QDQ and enable_npu_cnn is False and enable_npu_transformer is False.
+   *  **AlignEltwiseQuantType**: (Boolean) If True, quantize weights of the node with the activation quant type if node type in [Mul, Add, Sub, Div, Min, Max] when quant_format is ExtendedQuantFormat.QDQ and enable_npu_cnn is False and enable_npu_transformer is False.
 The default is False.
    *  **EnableVaimlBF16**: (Boolean) If True, the bfloat16 quantized model with vitis qdq will be converted to a bfloat16 quantized model with bfloat16 weights stored as float32.
 Vaiml is the name of a compiler, the bfloat16 quantized model can be directly deployed on the compiler if the parameter is True.
 The default is False.
    *  **UseGPTQ**: (Boolean) If True, GPTQ algorithm will be applied to the model.
 The default is False.